peytoncordero/DRI25/html-css.md

 HTML is a *markup* language, not a programming language. **Programming languages** are used to transform data, by creating scripts that organize an output of data based on a particular input of data. **A markup language** is used to control the presentation of data.

-For a practical example of this difference, we can think about tables.
+For a practical example of this difference, we can think about tables, asking what each type of language can and cannot do.
 A programming language can help you search through a table, understand the kinds of data the table includes, find particular data points, or transform its content into other kinds of data, such as frequencies.
 A markup language would instead determine the content, layout, and visual presentation of the table.
 Put simply, a programming table is **dynamic** while a markup table  is **static**.

 <!--- TODO: Add images or diagrams of tables --->

 Fundamentally, then, a script or program is *a set of instructions given to the computer*.
 It follows the same logic as explored in the command line workshop.
 A document in a markup language determines how information is presented to a user.

 <Info>**Markup vs Markdown:** [Markdown](https://www.markdownguide.org/) and HTML are both types of markup languages; Markdown is a play on words.
-Markup languages help format content.</Info>
+[Markup languages](https://instruct.uwo.ca/english/706a/site/site/MLGen.html) help format content.</Info>

 ### Cascading Style Sheets (CSS)